sbodapati06/aspera-coe-srb/labs/onprem/aspera-console/lab1-smart-transfers/README.md

 ## 4. SFTP Transfer from AMERICAS to EUROPE <a name="sftp-transfer"></a>

-Let's rub an SFTP Transfer over TCP to compare the transfer speeds between TCP vs. FASP. <br>
+Let's run an SFTP Transfer over TCP to compare the transfer speeds between TCP vs. FASP. <br>

 Open Putty Program from the Windows VM's Desktop or Taskbar in the bottom of the screen. <br>